peacey/split-vpn/README.md

     <summary>REMOVE_KILLSWITCH_ON_EXIT</summary>
       Remove the killswitch on exit.
       It is recommended to set this to 0 so that the killswitch is not removed in case the openvpn client crashes, disconnects, or restarts.
-      Setting this to 1 will remove the killswitch when the openvpn client restarts, which means clients might be able to communicate with your default WAN while the client is restarting.
+      Setting this to 1 will remove the killswitch when the openvpn client restarts, which means clients might be able to communicate with your default WAN and leak your real IP while the openvpn client is restarting.

       Format: 0 or 1
       Example: REMOVE_KILLSWITCH_ON_EXIT=0